Identifiability of VAR(1) model in a stationary setting: Algebraic notions

-The dimension of non-variety sets is simply the dimension of its algebraic closure, i.e. the smallest variety containing the set.
+Krull dimension is also well defined for non-variety sets, which is simply the dimension of its Zariski closure, i.e., the smallest variety containing the set.
 For example, $\mathbb{R^+}$ is not a variety.
 Its dimension is $1$ because its algebraic closure is $\mathbb{R}^1$.